-, Young
+Young

-Perquisites (i) \$ 54,690
+Perquisites (i) \$ 21,337

+Legacy gift (ii) \$ 250,000

-Executive medical premiums(ii) 10,161
+Executive medical premiums(iii) \$ 10,198

-Total \$ 64,851
+Total \$ 281,535

-- (i) Mr. Young's perquisites include: (a) spousal travel to Company or industry events and any related Company lost tax deduction resulting from the spouse accompanying him on the Company's corporate aircraft, (b) personal use of an administrative assistant, (c) infrequent personal use of a lodging facility and related hunting property owned by the Company for business entertainment purposes and (d) a Christmas gift from the Company (the Company also provides a Christmas gift to each of the other Board members).
-It is estimated that 40% of Mr. Young's administrative assistant's time is spent on his personal business, and the incremental cost associated with that personal use is estimated to be \$38,229.
-This value is calculated by adding together 40% of the administrative assistant's salary, 401(k) match, pension accrual and health and welfare cost for 2015.
-Mr. Young retains an office at the Company's corporate office until his retirement as Board Chair in April 2016. - (ii) Because Mr. Young is a former officer of the Company, he and his spouse participate in the Company's fully insured third-party executive medical plan that is provided for life upon retirement.
+- (i) Mr. Young's perquisites include: (a) spousal travel to Company or industry events and any related Company lost tax deduction resulting from the spouse accompanying him on the Company's corporate aircraft, (b) personal use of an administrative assistant and (c) infrequent personal use of a lodging facility and related hunting property owned by the Company for business entertainment purposes.
+Mr. Young retained an office at the Company's corporate office until his retirement as Board Chair in April 2016. - (ii) A director legacy gift was made to the U.S. Marshal's Museum in the amount of \$250,000 in his honor upon occasion of his retirement from the Board in April 2016.
+Mr. Young is Chairman of the Board of Directors of the U.S. Marshal's Museum Foundation. - (iii) Because Mr. Young is a former officer of the Company, he and his spouse participate in the Company's fully insured third-party executive medical plan that is provided for life upon retirement.
 The Company pays the majority of the premium amount for this coverage.
-The amount shown is total premiums paid by the Company for coverage during 2015.
+The amount shown reflects total premiums paid by the Company for coverage during 2016.